-This sugar cookie recipe makes soft, chewy, easy sugar cookies exactly like those puffy, cakey, frosted Lofthouse sugar cookies with sprinkles found in crinkly plastic packages in the bakery of your local grocery store.
+These sugar cookies are soft and chewy and exactly like those puffy, cakey, frosted Lofthouse sugar cookies with sprinkles found in crinkly plastic packages in the bakery of your local grocery store.
+But waaaaay better.

 - 1 teaspoon baking powder

 - 8 tablespoons (4 oz) unsalted butter softened to room temperature

 - 2 teaspoons vanilla extract

 - 6 tablespoons (3 oz) unsalted butter softened to room temperature